jimklimov/kiwi/doc/source/working_with_kiwi/xml_description.rst

 - users to be added

-The following sections will walk you through the major elements and attributes of the XML schema.
+The following sections will walk you through the major elements and attributes of the RELAX NG schema [#f1]_.
 A complete description of the schema can be found in :ref:`schema-docs`.

 The `image` Element
 -------------------

-The image description lives under the top-level `image` element, all additional settings will thus be children of it:
+The image description consists of the root element `image` and its children, for example:

 .. code-block:: xml